Slices a string or list with offsets and strides.

 stride = int (optional)

-Section titled “stride = int (optional)”The difference between the current character to take and the next character to take.
+Section titled “stride = int (optional)”The step size between elements to select.

 Defaults to 1.